 People with eczema using Emu oil experience improvement within as little as 4 hours.
 The primary component that makes emu oil very effective for eczema is oleic acid, which composes 70% of its fatty acid.
-Aside from eczema, emu oil does wonders to oozing burns, acne, psoriasis, dandruff, wrinkles, burns, muscle pain, surgery scars and stretch marks (red and silver/white types).
+Aside from eczema, emu oil does wonders to oozing burns, acne, psoriasis, dandruff, wrinkles, muscle pain, surgery scars and stretch marks (red and silver/white types).

 Aloe Vera is also great for treating burns.
 To use it for eczema, buy a whole aloe vera plant, cut a section, put it in the freezer and apply the gel to the eczema.
 It contains anti-bacterial enzymes so it can be left overnight under a gauze pad dressing.

 Sweet almond oil can be mixed with cocoa butter or used alone.
 It is rich in oleic acid and ursolic acid which are proven to reduce inflammation.

 Fish oil is often compared with emu oil because both come from animal sources.
 What makes it effective is its 2 anti-inflammatory Omega-3 fatty acids namely docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 Evening Primrose Oil